sasl09/Data_projects_TripleTen/Superstore Return Metrics Analysis/README.md

 ## Content

+This dataset contains 3 tables: Orders, People and Returns.
+Orders is the main source of information for this analysis projects, as it contains 27 columns and 12420 rows. <br>

-The workbook contains the following sheets along with descriptions and findings on their captions:
+The workbook contains the following sheets along with descriptions and findings on their captions: <br>

 -Data Source<br>
 -Total Sales & Total Return Metrics Values<br>